Sorry, this program is not available for local students.

 Professional recognition and accreditation

-The program is approved by the National Accreditation Authority for Translators and Interpreters (NAATI).
-Graduates who meet the requirements may be eligible for translator and/or interpreter accreditation with NAATI.
+The program is endorsed by the National Accreditation Authority for Translators and Interpreters (NAATI).
+Graduates will be eligible to sit external NAATI certification test(s) at various levels, depending on the courses studied in the program.

 Program and course information